MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, daughter of poet Lord Byron, received instruction from Charles Babbage on his early mechanical general-purpose computer, the Analytical Engine.
-She is recognized for writing the world's first algorithm for such a machine.
-So in effect, the roots of programming are entwined with those of poetry!
+Did you know that the first programming language "bug" was actually a real bug?
+In 1947, Grace Hopper, a pioneer of computer programming, removed a moth from a relay in the Harvard Mark II computer.
+The moth was causing the machine to malfunction, and its removal solved the issue.
+This is why errors in the code are often referred to as "bugs" and fixing them is called "debugging".